 Budget: Bus for €3-€8 operated by public transportation and private companies.

 Mid-Range: The Leonardo Express is a 20 minute train that runs directly from FCU to Termini station for €14.
 I don’t know why this €14 annoys me so much… probably because Prague manages to do the same thing for €3 and Paris pulls it off for €10… and probably because I know I could be getting 14 espresso shots instead.
 It’s hard to say if I’m more or less annoyed by this €14 or 50 cents when “Two-Buck Chuck” became “Two Dollar and 49 cents Chuck”… but that’s another grip entirely.

 Luxury: Expect to pay at least €50 for a private taxi, depending on where your hotel is located and traffic conditions.

 Other considerations: Rome is a very walkable city, but if you do need to catch a bus or metro a single ride only costs $1.50 ($12.50 for a 48 hour pass).
 Be sure to validate your ticket on the bus!

-Big Spender: If I had an unlimited budget, I’d be resting my head at the modern, boutique hotel JK Place, or St. Regis Roma for classic luxury.
-Depending on the time of year and the type of suite you fancy, a night at either hotel can range from €500-€2,100 a night.
+Luxury: If I had an unlimited budget, I’d be resting my head at the modern, boutique hotel JK Place, or St. Regis Roma for classic luxury.
+Depending on the time of year, a night at either hotel can range from €500-€2,100 a night.
 Two nights = €1,000

 If you are truly on a shoestring, go to the market and just make meals at your hostel.
 Do as the Italians do and pick up a pastry for around €2 to start your day.
 Luckily, wine is cheaper than water… unless it’s from one of the 2,500 public drinking fountains.